Central dogma of materialist neuroscience, defined

 Sometimes, when reporting on materialist neuroscience, I might use terms like “naturalism” and “physicalism”.
 Here are some lucid working definitions courtesy Stephen E. Jones:

 Naturalism is the view that the natural world is all there is and that there are no supernatural beings.
 Whatever takes place in the universe takes place through natural processes and not as the result of supernatural causation.
 The most popular kind of naturalism is known as materialism or physicalism.
 Materialism maintains that the basic substances of the physical world are pieces of matter, and physicalism maintains that those pieces of matter are properly understood by the discipline of physics.
 (V.E.
 Reppert, C.xS.
-Lewis's Dangerous Idea: A Philosophical Defense of Lewis's Argument from Reason, InterVarsity Press: Downers Grove IL, 2003, pp.46-47)
+Lewis's Dangerous Idea: A Philosophical Defense of Lewis's Argument from Reason, InterVarsity Press: Downers Grove IL, 2003, pp.46-47)and

 Physicalism as a worldview holds that everything that exists is nothing but a single spatio-temporal system which can be completely described in terms of some ideal form of physics.
 Matter/energy is all that exists.
 God, souls, and nonphysical abstract entities do not exist. ...
 (J.P.
 Moreland, Scaling the Secular City: A Defense of Christianity, [1987], Baker: Grand Rapids MI, 1994, Ninth Printing, pp.80-81)